MicrosoftDocs/azure-docs/articles/sql-database/sql-database-migrate-your-sql-server-database.md

 ## Change database properties

-You can change the service tier, performance level, and compatibility level using SQL Server Management Studio.
-During the import phase, we recommend that you import to a higher service tier or performance level for best performance, but that you scale down after the import completes to save money until you are ready to actively use the imported database.
+You can change the service tier, compute size, and compatibility level using SQL Server Management Studio.
+During the import phase, we recommend that you import to a higher service tier or compute size for best performance, but that you scale down after the import completes to save money until you are ready to actively use the imported database.
 Changing the compatibility level may yield better performance and access to the newest capabilities of the Azure SQL Database service.
 When you migrate an older database, its database compatibility level is maintained at the lowest supported level that is compatible with the database being imported.
 For more information, see [Improved query performance with compatibility Level 130 in Azure SQL Database](sql-database-compatibility-level-query-performance-130.md).

 1. In Object Explorer, right-click **mySampleDatabase** and then click **New Query**.
 A query window opens connected to your database.

-2. Execute the following command to set the service tier to **Standard** and the performance level to **S1**.
+2. Execute the following command to set the service tier to **Standard** and the compute size to **S1**.

     ```sql
     ALTER DATABASE mySampleDatabase